puredrinkology/website/content/recipes/coffee_vodka/index.md

 ---
-title: "The Coffee-Vodka Liqueur"
+title: "The Coffee-Vodka Homemade"
-fullname: "The Coffee-Vodka Liqueur"
+fullname: "The Coffee-Vodka Homemade"
 shortname: "Coffee-Vodka"
 author: "Pure Drinkology"
 description: "This Coffee-Vodka falls into the Coffee Cocktail family, a category with roots dating back to the 19th century.
 Its origins are likely a fusion of the classic Vodka Martini and the popularity of coffee-based drinks, creating a modern, caffeinated twist. "